-Explicit and unconscious bias plays out every day around us and permeates our thinking, our choices, and our behaviors.
+Explicit and unconscious bias plays out every day around us and permeates our thinking, our choices, and our behaviours.

 She talks about an equation she adapted and shares in her book, “racism equals prejudice plus power, plus intent.
 “If you are in a position of power and you choose to stop someone from achieving progress and you do it because of the prejudice of race, then that is racism,” she says.

-She defines prejudice as “a judgment of someone or a group prior to having full knowledge of who they are.”
+She defines prejudice as “a judgment of someone or a group before having full knowledge of who they are.”

-The key is to start noticing when our own bias is showing up.
+The key is to start noticing when our own bias is showing up in Allyship.
 When someone irks you or rubs you the wrong way, check-in with yourself to better understand why.
 Teaching ourselves to be curious about our own opinions and assumptions, and catching ourselves when we’re moving from our assumptions rather than our curiosity takes practice and intention.

 If so, then you need to get rooted in these values.